SA

 Development

 Local development uses Docker Compose to orchestrate all services — the Flask app, Elasticsearch, and Kibana — in a coordinated local environment.
-A single docker-compose up replicates the full production topology, eliminating environment drift and dramatically reducing onboarding time for new engineers.
+A single docker-compose up replicates the full production topology, eliminating environment drift.

 Production on AKS